 Alyssa Stalsberg Canelli

-Alyssa Stalsberg Canelli received her Ph.D. in English literature from Emory University and also holds an M.A. in Interdisciplinary Humanities from New York University and a B.A in English from Smith College.
+Alyssa Stalsberg Canelli is currently the Assistant Dean of Academic Affairs at the Graduate School of Arts and Sciences at Brandeis University.
+She received her Ph.D. in English literature from Emory University and also holds an M.A. in Interdisciplinary Humanities from New York University and a B.A in English from Smith College.
 She has extensive expertise in communications, and she produces stylistically appropriate and effective writing in many genres, from peer-reviewed research articles and informative encyclopedia entries, to journalistic blogs, marketing copy and social media publicity.
 As a Senior Staff Editor with CambridgeEditors, she has worked on a variety of projects including dissertations, academic articles, and public relations and marketing materials for several universities and organizations, including Boston University Law School.
 With over seven years of teaching experience, she expertly mentors writers as they work through their individual writing processes.
 She has been freelance editing since 2002, and after working alongside Dr. Weiner in an editorial capacity for several months, joined the staff of CambridgeEditors in 2008.
-Alyssa remains one of our most sought-after editors.

 Rachel Siegel, CFA, has a BA in English and an MBA, both from Yale University, and has earned the Chartered Financial Analyst charter.
-She is the author of a widely adopted college-level text on personal finance.
-With over two decades of teaching experience in finance and economics at Lyndon State College (VT), she has an acknowledged gift for explaining complex content through diverse media.
+She is the author of Personal Finance, of a widely adopted college-level text now in its third edition.
+With over two decades of teaching experience in finance and economics at Northern Vermont University, she has an acknowledged gift for explaining complex content.
 Siegel has extensive expertise from decades of freelance writing and editing for academic journals and for book reviews, summaries, and synopses.
 She is fluent in Chicago, APA, MLA, AMA/Vancouver, and Oxford styles.

 Andrew R. Bond

 Andrew R. Bond is the former Managing Editor of Bellwether Publishing, Ltd., with over 25 years of experience in the editing and production of journals and books in the fields of human geography, economics, political science, and the earth sciences (physical geography and geology).
 He received his Ph.D. in geography from the University of Wisconsin-Milwaukee in 1983 and, before embarking on a career in editing, taught at The Ohio State University and the University of Wisconsin–La Crosse.
-In addition to his work with CambridgeEditors, he is an Editorial Associate at the University of California, Berkeley (Department of Political Science), a Senior Associate at the Washington, DC office of Cambridge Energy Research Associates, and a Visiting Professor of International Affairs at Marshall University, Huntington, West Virginia.
+In addition to his work with CambridgeEditors, he is a Senior Associate at Russian and Caspian Energy, IHS Markit, Washington, DC.

 Ursula is an editor, tutor, and fiction writer currently living in Cambridge, MA.
 Her first novel, Shorecliff, was published in the summer of 2013 by Little, Brown.
 In 2011, Palgrave Macmillan published her first nonfiction work, A Vision of Modern Science, which is a biographical study of the nineteenth-century British physicist John Tyndall.
 Ursula received her BA in History and Literature from Harvard University in 2004 and her PhD in History from the University of Oxford in 2009.
 She has extensive experience in helping students and scholars of all ages with their academic writing, whether that be papers for high-school or college courses, articles destined for publication, or full-length books.
 She also specializes in editing fiction, both short stories and novels.